-The Non-Balanced Audio Component / Multiple Outlet Landmine - So easy to Avoid...
+The Audio Component / Multiple Outlet / Dedicated Line Landmine - So easy to Avoid

-Background - In most all homes in North America, electrical components we use are powered by a 240/120 Volt Single Phase System.
-The illustration to the right shows how the voltage coming into a home is split into two phases, 120 Volt Phase A in Red, and 120 Volt Phase B in Black.
-When you open up
+Background - In most all homes in North America, the electrical components we use are powered by a 240/120 Volt Single Phase System.
+The illustration to the right shows how the voltage coming into a home is split into two phases, 120 Volt Phase A in Red and 120 Volt Phase B in Black.
+Inside the

-your breaker box, each of those breakers represent either a 120 Volt Phase A or a
+breaker box, each of those breakers represents either a 120 Volt Phase A or

-120 Volt Phase B power line.
-Both phases work equally well at supplying power,
+a 120 Volt Phase B power line.
+Both phases are equally suitable in their intended

-so some receptacles in your home are fed power from Phase A and some are
+use, so the receptacles in your home are fed power from one either Phase A

-fed from Phase B. As the illustration shows, they are180 degrees out of phase
+or Phase B. As the illustration shows, the two phases are 180 degrees out of

-from each other.
-To obtain 240 Volts, the two 120 Volt lines are combined to feed
+or clothes dryer, the two 120 Volt lines are combined to supply power to one

-The electricians who designed the wiring scheme and wired up your home did so with two essential goals - 1) make the potentially lethal voltages safe to use when we plug something in and 2) balance or distribute the power loads from the Phase A and Phase B power lines throughout the home, which is determined by how each line is going to be used.
+The electricians who designed the wiring scheme and wired up your home did so with two essential goals - 1) make the potentially lethal voltages safe for household use and 2) balance the power loads from Phase A and Phase B power lines throughout the home.
 By doing so, the breaker box is more or less equally "taxed" as your home consumes power.
-The essential goal of balancing the two phases can actually create a conflict with the coveted audiophile desire - The 20 Amp Dedicated Line, or for that matter, anytime you have your stereo system connected to multiple outlets from different phases in the same room.

-To avoid this landmine, simply have an electrician come in and identify which phase the various AC receptacles in your sound room are derived and only plug your system into those from the same phase.
-For those who go to the length of installing the coveted Dedicated 20 Amp Line, ensure that your electrician feeds all of dedicated lines going to your stereo system from the same phase, either A or B.
+To avoid this landmine, have an electrician come in and identify which phase the various AC receptacles in your sound room originate and only plug your system into those from the same phase.
+Alternatively. the electrician can also configure the receptacles to all be on the same phase.
+For those who go to the length of installing the dedicated 20 amp lines, ensure that your electrician feeds all dedicated lines going to your stereo system from the same phase, either A or B.

 It's a problem, but one that's easily avoided.

 On the topic of easily avoided issues, let's look at installing an aftermarket receptacle.
 Please make sure to follow your local electrical code requirements.
-For example, the standard 15 amp feeder lines throughout your house are probably wired with a 14 gauge Romex cable and installing a 20 amp receptacle on that line is most likely against code.
+For example, the standard 15 amp feeder lines throughout your house are probably wired with a 14 gauge Romex cable, and installing a 20 amp receptacle on that line is most likely against code.
 The reason is not that there is a problem connecting a 15 amp device into a 20 amp connector.
-The reason it's against code is the intended use of that type receptacle.
-If one were to plug an actual 20 amp electrical device into that receptacle, with the assumption it actually is a 20 amp line, and during it's operation that device drew current intended for a 20 amp service, it would over tax the 15 amp line in the wall, causing thermal stress to the Romex that is beyond it's safety margin.
+It's against code because of the intended use of that type of receptacle.
+If one were to plug an actual 20 amp electrical device into that receptacle, with the assumption it is a 20 amp line, and during its operation that device drew current intended for a 20 amp service, it could very well overtax the 15 amp wiring, causing thermal stress to the Romex that is beyond its safety margin.
 This could result in a fire somewhere along the Romex inside your walls.
 The electrical code is (usually) about safety first, and it is written to prevent devices from getting connected where they should not.
 Granted, there is not a problem when plugging in a 15 amp audio component into that 20 amp receptacle that has 15 amp wiring connected to it.
 But if a fire did occur, the fire inspectors could get you for a code violation that could conceivably void your fire insurance.
-And if you are selling your house, and you have 20 amp receptacles on 15 amp lines, make sure and change them back to 15 amp receptacles, just to avoid any confusion and potential legal trouble with the new owners.
+If you are selling your house and you have 20 amp receptacles on 15 amp lines, make sure and change them back to 15 amp receptacles to avoid any confusion and potential legal trouble with the new owners.
 Or, you can avoid this problem by having 20 amp lines installed, which go famously well with those cool 20 amp receptacles!